Crate crossfire

 High-performance spsc/mpsc/mpmc channels.

-It supports async context, or communicates between async-blocking context.
+It supports async context, and bridge the gap between async and blocking context.

 Implemented with lockless in mind, low level is based on crossbeam-channel.
 For the concept, please refer to wiki.